ori-sky/polar-space/designs/ships.md

 Secondary weapons are usually pylon mounted missiles or rockets.
 Some hulls can fit Utility weapons in either Primary or Secondary slots sacrificing firepower for additional abilities.
 Weapons usually have internal power supplies or ammo reserves.
 If they didn't they would quickly overload a ship's power reactor.
-Some utilities have been manufactured that allow pilots to route excess ship capacitor power into the weapons array, however.
+Some utilities have been manufactured that allow pilots to route excess ship capacitor power into the weapons array to increase damage output.
 ### Heat Dissipation
 Their power may be endless, but most Primary Weapons (some Secondary, and some Utilities) generate large amounts of heat if used for long periods of time.
 This is drawn away by a *heat pump* which channels the heat away from the weapons array.
 It can only draw away a certain amount of heat over time, if an overheat situation is detected the weapons array will completely shut off until it has fully cooled for safety reasons.